VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 Have a penny, go download a good IDE.

-Jokes about VS being horrible aside (it's not, it's just pretty bad) if you do want to use it, CMake helps you a lot.
+Jokes about VS being horrible aside (it's not, it's just pretty bad) if you do want to use it ~~I'm sorry for you~~, CMake helps you a lot.
 One of the available generators for Windows is called _Visual Studio <someVer> <SomeYear>_ and what it does for you is generate a Visual Studio solution for you to work on.
-I can't tell you much about it because once I knew Qt Creator I just could never go back to Visual Studio without being completely horrified at it so there's about 6 years I don't really use that IDE much any more but the generated solution is actually really good, I've been told.
+I can't tell you much about it because once I knew Qt Creator I just could never go back to Visual Studio without being increasingly horrified at it so there's about 6 years I don't really use that IDE much any more but the generated solution is actually pretty good, I've been told.
 It tracks changes to the CMakeLists and helps a bit with that.
 I've also heard rumours that _VS 2017_ might have actual CMake support and I would imagine that is pretty good news as far as I'm concerned since solutions and msbuild are one of the things I abhor in the IDE.
-But, again, given I avoid it as much as I can, I'm potentially not qualified to talk meaningful details about this, nor confirm the truth in this.
+But, again, given I avoid it as much as I can, I'm potentially not qualified to talk meaningful details about this, nor confirm the truth in it.

-So if you want to insist on this, you probably want to open your project with **cmake-gui** and picking the right version of Visual Studio from the available generators and then open the solution with the IDE.
+So if you want to insist on this, you probably want to open your project with **cmake-gui**, pick the right version of Visual Studio from the available generators and then open the solution with the IDE.

 #### *Code::Blocks* and *KDevelop*